 Per default the LISA+ Virtual Controller and its configuration file (OmlFgServer.ini) are to be found in the OmlFgServer directory located in the LiSuM installation directory.
 This path can be changed in the System Preferences Window (Menu: Tools -> Preferences).

 LiSuM searches for simulation input files in the directory that contains the loaded lisum.xml file.

 Example inputs can be found at

 In the real world and in LISA+l, the right-of-way rules for a particular stream may be controlled by a combination of signals (yellow blinkers, directional arrows, ...).
 Lisum translates the combination of signal states into a single sumo signal state.
 In order to do this, the signal groups in the lisum.xml file must be given in the order of their priority.

 Example: If a right turn is controlled by an overhead signal that can show (red, yellow, green) as well as a right-turning arrow sign that can show (red, green) and the arrow takes precedence, than the signal group for the right-turning arrow must be declared before the signal group of the overhead sign.

-If you want to contribute to the source or want to build for another reason make sure you have maven and a compatible JDK (8 or above) on your system.
-The cmake configuration step will create a "lisum-core" and a "lisum-gui" target (as well as a "lisum" target to build them both).
+If you want to contribute to the source or want to build for another reason make sure you have maven and a compatible JDK (11 or above) on your system.
+The cmake configuration step will create a "lisum" target to build LiSuM-Core and LiSuM-GUI.
 Just run this target either using make (in a Linux or macOS like environment) or by running the target from your IDE (e.g. Visual Studio on Windows).
-If you are using JDK8 and want the GUI you need to make sure that you have openjfx8 installed, since there is no openjfx for JDK8 on maven.